 To insert a variable into a template:

-- Choose Template > New Variable from the editor toolbar (or choose an existing variable to add it to the page)
+- From the editor toolbar, select New Variable (or choose an existing variable to add it to the page). then choose

 To change the variable type, click the variable placeholder and the variable's property panel will appear.
 Choose one of the variable types: Text, Multi-line Text, or List.